hartwigmedical/hmftools/sv-linx/README.md

 #### Externally sourced genomic annotations
 Each breakend is first annotated with the following information from external sources
 - Whether it is in a known fragile site
-- Whether it is in a known LINE source element [Ref: https://www.nature.com/articles/s41588-019-0562-0]
+- Whether it is in a known LINE source region [Ref: https://www.nature.com/articles/s41588-019-0562-0]
 - The replication timing of the breakend

 #### Identification of foldback inversions